Cassettedev/CassetteNotes/Cassette/LinuxChad.md

 ​wego - Weather report

 ​nethogs - is an open source command line program (similar to Linux top command) that is used for monitor real time network traffic bandwidth used by each process or application.

-​newsbeuter - is an open-source RSS/Atom feed reader for text terminals.

-​neofetch - A command-line system information tool

 ​tty-clock - clock